-VirtualServer and VirtualServerRoute Resources
+VirtualServer and VirtualServerRoute resources

-The VirtualServer and VirtualServerRoute resources are load balancing configurations recommended as an alternative to the Ingress resource.
+VirtualServer and VirtualServerRoute resources are load balancing configurations recommended as an alternative to the Ingress resource.

-The VirtualServer and VirtualServerRoute resources, introduced in release 1.5, enable use cases not supported with the Ingress resource, such as traffic splitting and advanced content-based routing.
+They enable use cases not supported with the Ingress resource, such as traffic splitting and advanced content-based routing.
 The resources are implemented as Custom Resources.

-VirtualServer Specification
+VirtualServer specification

 The VirtualServer resource defines load balancing configuration for a domain name, such as example.com.
 Below is an example of such configuration: